 Similarly, if you are a woman with school-aged children who normally takes her children to school, you are going to be more disadvantaged than your male colleagues if your employer changed working hours so that you had to start work early, before schools opened.

 A female colleague sends a series of messages in which she disparages men – and other female colleagues engage in similar conduct.
+As a male, you find this offensive and degrading.

-This is ‘unwanted conduct of a sexual nature’ and includes verbal and physical treatment.
+It is ‘unwanted conduct of a sexual nature’ and includes verbal and physical treatment.
 It can be in the form of sexual comments or jokes, touching, or assault and also covers sending emails of a sexual nature.

 You have made it quite clear to your line manager that you are not interested in him sexually.
 However, at monthly appraisal meetings, he keeps telling you how good he reckons you would look with a whip and dressed in black leathers.

-You are helping a colleague with her claim of sex discrimination and make a witness statement for the employment tribunal hearing.
+You are helping a colleague with her claim of sex discrimination and make a witness statement for her employment tribunal hearing.
 You subsequently get badly treated by your employer or even dismissed because of your action

 What are your rights in cases of sex discrimination?